Skip to main content

 For international clients, keep invoicing consistent and reviewable.
 Use approved templates instead of drafting each invoice from scratch.

 Because rules vary, verify tax and legal wording for each invoice type before sending.
-If specifics still need confirmation, use placeholders such as [Add current requirement after verification] until details are validated.
+If a required field or legal phrase still needs confirmation, mark it as pending official verification until details are validated.
 If you invoice different buyer types or regions, maintain separate approved templates instead of editing tax wording ad hoc.

 Focus on consistency and verification before sending.
 If key details are uncertain, confirm them before issuing or reissuing an invoice.